ashantilong/ashantilong.github.io/index.md

-no security required, ease of access primary importance Example url-based REST implementation: baseurl/ ? amount= VALUE & from= CURRENCY & to= CURRENCY e.g. <www.example.com/currency-converter/?amount=123-45&from=USD&to=JPY> to convert 123.45 US Dollars to Japanese Yen Credit Rating: more secure, autentication required(?) business service task-oriented not independent; relies on access to credit monitoring systems state not stored
+no security required, ease of access primary importance Example url-based REST implementation: baseurl/ ? amount= VALUE & from= CURRENCY & to= CURRENCY

+Credit Rating:
+more secure, autentication required(?) business service task-oriented not independent; relies on access to credit monitoring systems state not stored